-Trusts are recognised in common law provinces, not Québec.
-However, a trust cannot "deem" collections to be held separate and apart from the seller's own assets if in fact they are commingled with the seller's assets such that they may not be separately identified.
+These types of trusts are recognised in common law provinces, not Québec.
+However, a trust cannot "deem" collections to be held separate and apart from the seller's own assets if, in fact, they are commingled with the seller's assets such that they may not be separately identified.